 Spokane Public Library has a number of helpful books on Scholarships and Financial Aid.
 Many of these books are reference books that are available in the Education Section of the Downtown Library.
 Some of the books are available at local branches.
 Below are a few titles.

 College Blue Book These volumes cover thousands of 2 and 4 year schools across the country and in Canada.
 It also details degrees, scholarships, and occupational education programs.
-The library owns a physical copy of the set too.

 Don't Miss Out - "The ambitious student's guide to financial aid."
 Updated yearly.